Archilochus colubrus, footless serpent-poet of meter

 The ruby-throated hummingbird, about a thumb in length from head to tail, arrives with swooping, juking moves to case our patio, alert for challengers.
-It hovers, looks left and right then safely dips its needle nose in horns of summer phlox.
+It hovers, looks left and right then safely dips its needle nose in horns of autumn phlox.

 Pugnacious little birds, when two or more have spied a nectar source, a fight for territorial dominion typically breaks out.
 If no one wins, they’ll all fly off unsatisfied till one sneaks back to nurse at velvet folds of lavender in peace.

 In fall, our inexpensive plastic feeder full of sugar water with its candy-red boudoir and phony yellow-flower lures, attracts as much attention as the showy bed of tiger lilies did in June.

 The hummingbird has far to go, and migrates yard to yard.
 Two brittle legs hang down behind, designed to perch but not to walk.
 He crosses mountains, covers fields and fens, negotiates the courtyard gardens of New Orleans where a praying mantis lies in wait to make a meal of him.

 If he survives, he’ll follow the trail of landmarks he remembers, west along the cranial curve of coastline, past the demolished Morgan Mounds, unwanted ancient tombs raised up above the chéniere of Pecan Island, a ridge of fossil shells amid the marshes, to briefly land in Galveston, that weathered shiv of vulnerability, and sink in Purple Foxgloves’ hairy cornucopia before he speeds beyond to lonely stilted houses stalking Christmas Bay from Follet’s Island, the wrecked Cabeza de Vaca’s Isle of Doom.